 The EBRD is fully committed to supporting its countries of operations in achieving secure, efficient and affordable energy supplies, while ensuring that environmental and sustainability concerns are fully addressed.
-We have always financed energy efficiency projects since its earliest years but these activities dramatically increased following the launch of the Sustainable Energy Initiative (“SEI”) in 2006 The EBRD has since prioritised improvements in energy efficiency across all of its countries of operations, and actively endeavoured to promote the supply-side and demand-side energy efficiency through investments and policy work.
+We have always financed energy efficiency projects but these activities have dramatically increased in recent years.
+The EBRD has prioritised improvements in energy efficiency across all of its countries of operations, and actively endeavors to promote the supply-side and demand-side energy efficiency through investments and policy work.

-The EBRD’s role
+The LTP’s role